Welcome to OSU NUFP!

 The OSU NUFP program is open to current students from historically disenfranchised and underrepresented professionals including but not limited to those of racial and ethnic-minority background; those having a disability; and those identifying as LGBTQ.
 Students in the program should have a demonstrable interest in or exploring the field student affairs and/or higher education as a profession.
 In the program students are paired with a mentor currently working in the field.
-Currently OSU has 13 NUFP Scholar making it one of the largest NUFP programs in the region.
+Currently OSU has one of the largest NUFP programs in the region.

 If you are interested in applying to become an OSU NUFP Scholar please email Dong.Vo@oregonstate.edu.
 To learn more about the NUFP program please refer to the NASPA NUFP webpage here.

 - Community Building

 - Scholars and Mentors participate in an ongoing exchange designed to provide the Scholar with a chance to develop a sense of what a career in student affairs or higher education might be like.

 - Scholars are provided specific programming from NASPA, as well as many regional opportunities.

 - Dungy Leadership Institute (DLI)

 - Scholars are invited to apply to and attend the Dungy Summer Leadership Institute (DLI), a four-day workshop focused on skill building and career development.
 Scholars have the opportunity to meet and interact with other Scholars, administrators from across the country, and student affairs administrators serving as institute faculty.